Director of Academic Services

-Students will be advised through the Academic Advising Center until successful completion of the following requirements:
+Students will be advised through the Academic Advising Center until a minimum of 30 hours of coursework has been completed.

 Students will be assigned a faculty advisor in the department of their major for career mentoring and graduation advising upon successful completion of the above.